dbon81926/Industrial-Robotics/README.md

 Create a game where 2 robots are hitting a ball between each other using paddles.
 To score a point the ball must move past the opposing robot, where a scoring system will be implemented to keep the game competitive.

 Update Log: <br>
-25/9: Established DH Parameters of KUKA KR6 R900 Robot Arm.
+25/9: Established DH Parameters of KUKA KR6 R900 Robot Arm. <br>
 13/10: Workspace Established with inital safety features + UR3

 Karl Cincollagas: 13918180 <br>